dpenkler/linux-usbtmc/README.md

 as would  be the case with an "*STB?" query.

-USBTMC488_IOCTL_READ_STB always reads the STB from the device and if the associated the SRQ condition is asserted in the driver it sets the RQS bit in the returned STB.
+USBTMC488_IOCTL_READ_STB always reads the STB from the device and if the SRQ condition is asserted in the driver it sets the RQS bit in the returned STB.

 Note: The READ_STATUS_BYTE ioctl clears the SRQ condition in the driver but it has no effect on the status byte of the device.